Elijah5399/AngelHack/README.md

 # AngelHack

+This website is no longer being hosted due to the lack of Google Cloud credits to host the Cloud SQL server. :(
 ## Summary

 Singapore Finance Toolkit is a website dedicated to providing young adults with a wide range of advice on financial topics in Singapore.
 The site aims to make financial knowledge more centralised and accessible.